(Updated October 22, 2021)

 Overtime hourly rate x number of extra hours worked = pay with overtime pay

-Consider this example.
-Let’s say Employee A had our sample overtime hourly rate of ₱125 and they worked for three hours.
-Here’s how we calculated their pay + overtime pay using the formula mentioned above:
+Now, let’s say Employee A received our sample overtime hourly rate of ₱125 and worked for three hours.
+Here’s how we calculated their pay with overtime pay using the formula above:

 ₱125 x 3 = ₱375